 Enter separate pods (pictured below) and then join each other in the virtual reality world with a whole range of games to play.
 The pods recreate wind and heat sensations to further the immersion.

-Our favourite game was ‘Arizona Sunshine’, a zombie apocalypse shoot-out, not for the feint hearted.
+Our favourite game was ‘Arizona Sunshine’, a zombie apocalypse shoot-out, not for the faint-hearted.
 OTHERWORLD encourage a drink or two in the bar before you play, but be careful if you’re prone to motion sickness!

 See A Comedy Show